sindresorhus/got/documentation/9-hooks.md

 (plainRequestOptions: OptionsInit, options: Options) => void
 ```

-Called with plain request options, right before their normalization.\
+Called with the plain request options, right before their normalization.\
 The second argument represents the current [`Options`](2-options.md) instance.

 **Note:**
-> - This is called every time options get merged.
+> - This is called every time options are merged.

 **Note:**
 > - This hook is called when a new instance of `Options` is created.